deep-entertainment/safehouse/design/dialogs/brianna2.md

 > *MARJORIE*
 >
-> What was his case?
+> What was that case about?

 > *BRIANNA*
 >